In computer programming, Objects, or more precisely, the classes used to construct objects, are intended to be reusable software components.

 A Java object also has attributes.
 These attributes are information items that the object keeps while it is used in a program.
 The object keeps these attributes in its assigned memory which is organized like a C struct.
-Attributes are specified in the class of the object as instance variables or fields.
+Attributes are specified in the class of the object as instance variables.

 Each object knows its own attributes, but not the attributes of other objects.

-Just as a car hides its parts under the hood, an object encapsulates (i.e., hides) its fields and the statements of its methods.
+Just as a car hides its parts under the hood, an object encapsulates (i.e., hides) its instance variables and the statements of its methods.

 In our car analogy, a convertible car of a model can be an modification of the model so that the roof can be raised or lowered, but the other parts are the same.
 So the blueprint of the convertible is an extension of the more general blueprint of that model.